hwborchers/ctv-numericalmath/README.md

     automatically converted to their equivalent Python types; when values are returned from Python to R they are converted back to R types.
 This package from the RStudio team is a kind of standard for calling Python from R.
--   [PythonInR](https://cran.r-project.org/package=PythonInR) is another package to
-    interact with Python from within R. It provides Python classes for vectors, matrices and data.frames which allow an easy conversion from R to Python and back.
 -   [feather](https://cran.r-project.org/package=feather) provides bindings to read
     and write feather files, a lightweight binary data store designed for maximum speed.
 This storage format can also be accessed in Python, Julia, or Scala.